mmesomasaint/alx-system_engineering-devops/0x0F-load_balancer/README.md

 ### Tasks
-* Double the number of webservers configure web-02 to be identical to web-01.
+* Double the number of webservers

+  configure web-02 to be identical to web-01.
 Fortunately, you built a Bash script during your web server project, and they’ll now come in handy to easily configure web-02.
 Remember, always try to automate your work!

+* Install your load balancer

-* Install and configure HAproxy on your lb-01 server.
+  Install and configure HAproxy on your lb-01 server.

+* Add a custom HTTP header with Puppet

-* Add a custom HTTP header with Puppet.
+  Add a custom HTTP header with Puppet.